ivanpierre/electron-hack/README.md

 This has been created with the [electron-template de ducky427](https://github.com/ducky427/electron-template) but is reworked...

-Just to play a bit, and try to hack electron from inside electron, with interfacing enhencement as a goal.
+Just to play a bit, and try to hack electron from inside electron, with interfacing enhencements as a goal.

 As a sandbox it's not presumed to be working, but as I play with, it's probable to... ;)